conversence/idealoom/doc/INSTALL.rst

 * ``celery_tasks.translate.broker``
 * ``public_port``

-The ``public_port`` field (located in ``app:assembl`` section) is the actual port used by the UWSGI server which is rerouted through the reverse proxy served by nginx.
+The ``public_port`` field (located in ``app:idealoom`` section) is the actual port used by the UWSGI server which is rerouted through the reverse proxy served by nginx.
 For production context, use 80.
 There is also a ``port`` field in ``server:main`` section, which defaults to 6543.
 If not proxied by nginx or something, ``port`` needs to match ``public_port``.

 Also, set the ``uid`` field of your ini file to the username of the unix user you created above.
 For example: ``uid = idealoom_user``